 Thank you for the opportunity to make this submission.

 An effective emergency management and response framework is essential to protect people, animals, and property.
 Civil contractors have a critical role to play in the design and execution of this framework.

-We look forward to continuing to engage on this.
+CCNZ and its members are looking forward to continuing to engage.